cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 releases provide [startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes), version 1.21 has adopted this approach as well (`startDelay` is now automatically divided in periods of the duration of 10 seconds each).

+!!!
+Important
+    In order to add the `startupProbe`, each pod needs to be restarted.
+    As a result, when you upgrade the operator, an extraordinary rolling update of the cluster will be executed even in the online update case.

 Despite the recommendations to change and tune this value, almost all the cases we have examined during support incidents or community issues show that this